Federal Perkins Loan

 Full-time students who demonstrate need are eligible.
 The amount varies according to unmet financial need and available funds.
 Repayment, which includes a 5% fixed interest rate, begins nine months after the student graduates from Lafayette or from graduate school, or completes military service.

-These loans must be accepted or declined by logging on to your Banner Self-Service account.
+These loans must be accepted or declined by logging on to the “MY LAFAYETTE” portal.